 Eugene Rochow was an early member and served on the board of the Matlovich Society, a Portland-based organization that provided an educational and cultural forum for the local gay, lesbian, bisexual, transgender, and questioning community during the 1990s.
 The Papers document the Matlovich Society between 1991 and 1996 and other organizations and events in the LGBT community.
 The majority of the papers in this collection are records of the Matlovich Society which Rochow retained after the organization ceased in 1999.
 The collection also includes documents related to Equal Protection Portland, an initiative in 1992 to pass and protect a Portland city ordinance that barred discrimination against homosexuals, and Maine LGBT newspapers spanning the years 1979 through 1997.
 1990-1999 5.5 ft.

 Michael Rossetti was chiefly responsible for creating and running Southern Maine Pride, and was the grandmaster at the 2006 Pride festival.
-The Papers contain records and artifacts documenting Southern Maine Pride and other Gay and Lesbian events from the 1980s to 2000.
+The Collection contain records and artifacts documenting Southern Maine Pride and other Gay and Lesbian events from the 1980s to 2000.
 1980s-2000 4 ft.

 Marty Sabol Papers LG MS 32 View Finding Aid

 Marty Sabol manages the Infectious Disease Program at the Public Health Division of the Portland Department of Health and Human Services.
 He oversees prevention efforts and healthcare services related to sexually transmitted and vaccine preventable diseases in the Portland area.
 He has served as vice-president of the Maine Public Health Association, as an advisor to the Equity Fund of the Maine Community Foundation and as a member of the GLBT Caucus of Public Health Workers with the American Public Health Association.
 In 1984, Sabol co-founded the Maine Lesbian and Gay Political Alliance (MLGPA), now known as EqualityMaine, serving as Secretary in 1984-85.
 The Papers contain a handmade poster for the play, "Oklahomo," and the guest book of the Maine Gay Symposium, covering the years from 1975 to 1987.
 1975-1987, undated 2 ft.